Student Handbook 2017-2018

 Requirements for the Juris Doctor (J.D.) degree are:

-- successful completion of at least 88 credit hours, including all required courses;
+- successful completion of at least 88 credit hours, including the full 1L curriculum, the 1L Richard B. Russell oral argument competition and all additional required courses;

-- six resident semesters as a full-time student;
+- six resident academic (Fall and Spring) semesters as a full-time student;

 - cumulative grade point average of at least 2.0, according to the grading system utilized by the Law School;

-To be eligible to participate in the Law School Commencement, during the spring semester, students must be within 15 credit hours of completing their degree requirements.
+To be eligible to participate in the Law School Commencement during the spring semester, students must be within 15 credit hours of completing their degree requirements at the conclusion of spring semester.
 No student shall graduate or participate in commencement if a disciplinary action or hearing is pending, or if the Associate Dean for Academic Affairs finds such participation inappropriate.

 The Law School recognizes scholastic attainment of genuine distinction by awarding the degree of Juris Doctor summa cum laude, magna cum laude, or cum laude based on cumulative grade-point average.